matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 With zkSync Era, you can deploy a contract, using the `create` method, by transforming the contract into binary and deploying it to the zkSync Era network.

-Find below some smart contract examples below:
+Find below some smart contract examples:

 - [Storage](https://github.com/zksync-sdk/zksync2-python/blob/master/examples/solidity/storage/Storage.sol): Contract without constructor.
 - [Incrementer](https://github.com/zksync-sdk/zksync2-python/blob/master/examples/solidity/incrementer/Incrementer.sol): Contract with constructor.